airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

     program that wishes to use it.

 All three of these are usually used to some degree in any given project.
-The first option will be explored further in [High-Level Languages](#high-level-languages).
+The first option will be explored further in [Chapter 11.
+High-Level Languages](#chapter-11-high-level-languages).
 The second option is useful but it suffers from some drawbacks, including:

 -   Code that is copied often has to be majorly modified to fit the surrounding code.